 The Compatibility Issue

-When using Target CPA, location and ad schedule bid adjustments are IGNORED by the algorithm.
-Smart Bidding makes its own real-time decisions about geographic and temporal bidding.
+Location and ad schedule bid adjustments are IGNORED when you're on Target CPA.
+The algorithm makes its own real-time decisions about geographic and temporal bidding.

 - Phone-dependent businesses: Schedule ads only during business hours.
 Off-hours waste 67.8% of spend.